dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Inspecting the word embeddings

 It is common to say that neural networks are "black boxes" and that we cannot fully understand their internal mechanics, especially as they grow larger and structurally more complex.
-The research area of model interpretability aims to develop methods to understand how the models function.
+The research area of model interpretability aims to develop methods to help us reason about the high-level functions the models implement.

 In this assignment, we will briefly investigate the [embeddings](https://en.wikipedia.org/wiki/Word_embedding) that your model learned while you trained it.
-Intuitively, a word embedding stores a crude representation of "word meaning".
-One way to
+Intuitively, a word embedding stores a crude representation of "word meaning", so we can reason about the learned meaning representations by investigating the geometry of the vector space of word embeddings.
+The most common way to do this is to look at nearest neighbors in the vector space: intuitively, if we look at some example word, its neighbors should correspond to words that have a similar meaning.

 Select some example words (e.g. `"sweden"`) and look at their nearest neighbors in the vector space of word embeddings.
 Does it seem that the nearest neighbors make sense?